ros2/ros2_documentation/source/Tutorials/Security/Introducing-ros2-security.rst

     If you don't have OpenSSL installed, please follow :ref:`these instructions <windows-install-binary-installing-prerequisites>`

-Fast-RTPS requires an additional CMake flag to build the security plugins, so the colcon invocation needs to be modified to pass:
+Fast-DDS requires an additional CMake flag to build the security plugins, so the colcon invocation needs to be modified to pass:

 .. code-block:: bash